2333-hr/CASA0018-coursework/report/report.md

 The "Smart Voice Light" project is designed around a robust wooden housing crafted via laser cutting, which encloses the system’s core electronics.
 The central components include an Arduino Nano 33 BLE Sense, equipped with an onboard microphone for audio input, a BH1750 light intensity sensor to adjust LED brightness automatically, and a NeoPixel LED strip that serves as the visual output.
 This combination allows for an intelligent lighting system that responds dynamically to both vocal commands and ambient light conditions.

 ### Data Flow and Interaction:
 Voice commands are captured live through the Arduino’s microphone and then analyzed by a machine learning model, previously trained and deployed via the Edge Impulse platform.
 Depending on the recognized command—be it "link," "cut," or "breathe"—the system adjusts the LED strip accordingly.
 The "link" command lights up the LED strip to full brightness, which adjusts in real-time based on the readings from the BH1750 sensor, ensuring optimal lighting conditions.
 The "cut" command turns off the LEDs, while the "breathe" effect causes them to gently pulse, creating a calming ambiance.
-This setup not only offers convenience and efficiency but also enhances user interaction with
+This setup not only offers convenience and efficiency but also enhances user interaction with their environment.

 *Tip: probably ~200 words and a diagram is usually good to convey your design!*